What Is the Most Common Cause of a Burst Pipe?

 Pipes most vulnerable to freezing are those located in unheated areas such as attics, crawl spaces, garages, and exterior walls.
 Outdoor hose bibs and irrigation system lines are particularly susceptible.
 During Oklahoma’s unpredictable winter weather—where temperatures can plunge from the 50s to the teens overnight—pipes in these exposed locations don’t have adequate time to adjust, leading to sudden failures.
 Triple Play Home Services responds to numerous burst pipe emergencies each winter, particularly during those unexpected cold snaps that characterize Oklahoma weather patterns.

-How Freezing Temperatures Lead to Pipe Failure
+How Do Freezing Temperatures Lead to Pipe Failure?

 The bursting process doesn’t happen exactly where ice forms.
 As water freezes and expands, it creates a blockage in the pipe.
 Continued freezing then causes pressure to build up between the ice blockage and a closed faucet downstream.
 This pressure buildup typically causes the pipe to fail at its weakest point, which may be several feet away from the actual frozen section.
 The rupture often goes unnoticed until temperatures rise and the ice melts, releasing a torrent of water into your home.